‘The Young And The Restless’ Recap For Tuesday: Devon Goes Wild!

-The Young and the Restless recap for Tuesday, November 20 features Victoria destroying the footage of J.T.’s murder coverup while Tessa hides another copy she kept for safe measures.
+The Young and the Restless recap for Tuesday, November 20, features Victoria destroying the footage of J.T.’s murder cover-up, while Tessa hides another copy she had kept for safety and security measures.
 Meanwhile, Rey explains his relationship to Sharon, and Nate confronts Devon.

 Mariah (Camryn Grimes) failed to follow through on her plan to reconnect with Tessa (Cait Fairbanks).
-However, after some pushing from Sharon (Sharon Case), Mariah sucked it up and went and tried to reunite with her lying girlfriend.
-Mariah goes to Tessa’s and tells her she was right about everything the Fab Four did to J.T.
+However, after some pushing from Sharon (Sharon Case), Mariah sucked it up and went ahead with an attempt to reunite with her lying girlfriend.
+Mariah goes to Tessa’s, and tells her that she was right about everything the Fab Four did to J.T.
 She did not reveal to Tessa that the women know that J.T.’s body is missing, though.

-Mariah told Tessa that she hated that Tessa blackmailed Sharon, but ultimately, they tried to move forward, and Mariah informed Tessa she wanted to move back in as long as Tessa donated the money and destroyed the footage of the women committing the crime.
-Once Mariah took the thumb drive, though, Tessa hid cash and another drive with the footage inside a teddy bear.
+Mariah told Tessa that she hated that Tessa blackmailed Sharon, but ultimately, they tried to move forward.
+Mariah informed Tessa that she wanted to move back in as long as Tessa donated the money and destroyed the footage of the women committing the crime.
+Once Mariah took the thumb drive, though, Tessa hid cash and another drive with the footage inside of a teddy bear.

-Sharon took the drive to Sharon, and Tessa boxed up the bear.
+Mariah took the drive to Sharon, and Tessa boxed up the bear.
 Later, when Mariah showed back up at Tessa’s, Tessa lied and said she’d gotten rid of everything.
-Mariah agreed she’d move back in the next morning.
+Mariah agreed that she’d move back in the next morning.

 Meanwhile, Sharon asked Rey (Jordi Vilasuso) questions about his relationship with Mia (Noemi Gonzalez).
-Sharon realized that Mia and Rey weren’t sharing a bed, and Rey told her about Mia’s history of fighting for everything she’s never had.
+Sharon realized that Mia and Rey weren’t sharing a bed, and Rey told her about Mia’s history of fighting for everything she’s ever had.
 Sharon and Rey decided to keep their distance.
 However, later, Sharon took Rey some bagels at work.
-Rey revealed that Victoria’s (Amelia Heinle) lawyer filed a harassment complaint and told Sharon some confidential information about the case.
+Rey revealed that Victoria’s (Amelia Heinle) lawyer filed a harassment complaint — and told Sharon some confidential information about the case.

 A special moment with a #YR fan is the most rewarding thing @BrytonEjames has ever experienced. ❤️ Learn more about it and tell us if you’ve met one of our stars below! pic.twitter.com/A2v5nkWjmA